vinetteg/VGUTIERREZ_portfolio/README.md

 ## Summary

 This portfolio contains work done by Vinette Gutierrez.
 It also include information on how to contact Vinette.
-This is a living project that will be updated consistently as Vinette continues to produce more work.
+This is a living project that will be updated consistently as Vinette continues her coding journey.

 ## Portfolio Mock Up